Coronavirus News: Virtual Fleet Week New York marks Memorial Day

 --11 a.m.: The crew of USS Leyte Gulf (CG 55) tell why there is "No Higher Honor" than serving in the U.S. Navy on Instagram.

---Noon: The United States Navy Band will present "Armed Forces on Parade' on Facebook.
+--Noon: The United States Navy Band present "Armed Forces on Parade' on Facebook.

---1 p.m.: Hear a special Memorial Day message from Troy E. Black, the 19th and current Sergeant Major of the Marine Corps on Facebook.
+--1 p.m.: A special Memorial Day message from Troy E. Black, the 19th and current Sergeant Major of the Marine Corps on Facebook.

---2 p.m.: See a variety of Memorial Day features on Facebook, Twitter and Instagram.
+--2 p.m.: A variety of Memorial Day features on Facebook, Twitter and Instagram.

 --4 p.m.: A look at how the U.S. Coast Guard Silent Drill Team trains on Facebook.

---5 p.m.: To end the day, the U.S. Marine Corps will presents a moving performance of "Taps," filmed in La Jolla Cove, Coronado, Mount Soledad, Petco Park, Miramar National Cemetery and the USS Midway in California on Facebook and Instagram.
+--5 p.m.: The U.S. Marine Corps presents a moving performance of "Taps," filmed in La Jolla Cove, Coronado, Mount Soledad, Petco Park, Miramar National Cemetery and the USS Midway in California on Facebook and Instagram.

 Up-to-date information on all Fleet Week New York events can be found at FleetWeekNewYork on Facebook, @FleetWeekNYC on Twitter and FleetWeekNYC on Instagram.